-An open-source Google Messages client that gives AI assistants full read/write access to your SMS and RCS messages.
-Text from your desktop with MCP support built in.
+An open-source Google Messages client that gives AI assistants full read/write access to your SMS and RCS messages via MCP. macOS app or standalone CLI.

 SMS, RCS, group chats, inline images and videos, emoji reactions, reply threads, read receipts, delivery status, and contact avatars.